Mission Partnerships

 Resurrection recently undertook a commitment to support two elementary schools in our community: Mays Elementary and Rice Elementary.
 A group of volunteers, including present and former public school teachers, maintains a clothes closet from which we donate clothes to children in need attending those schools.

 In 2013, by the ingenuity and tenacity of Christine Jayne, Resurrection joined with the Greenwood County Public Library to host and support an afterschool tutoring program, CO3R.
-Although COVID has suspended our ability to use the Library’s rooms, CO3R continues on a smaller scale at Resurrection on Mondays and Wednesday afternoons during the academic year.
+Although the library is no longer able to be the host of this program, CO3R continues at Resurrection on Mondays and Wednesday afternoons during the academic year.

 Most of Resurrection’s contribution to its Mission Partnerships comes from fundraisers and our monthly in-kind donation drive, Second Sunday Give.
 On the second Sunday of each month, we collect in-kind donations for one of our Partnerships coordinated by the partnership liaison.
 Each year on the Saturday before Mardi Gras, a committee of Resurrection members orchestrates our Beads & Bling event, a silent auction and dinner featuring creole delights, oysters, and, of course, King Cake!
 Each year on Thanksgiving Day, we sponsor a 5K road race in the Gatewood subdivision coordinated by Kim Russell.
 Resurrection is a remarkably generous congregation that regularly gives to our Mission Partnerships budget in addition to their support for these planned events.